|AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy||Gravity, black holes and physics|

 not allow the transition between area integral flows and volume

-integrals using the Gaussian theorem (as possible between
+integrals using the Gaussian theorem (as it was possible between

-Thus, in the curved spacetime of the general theory of
+conservation).
+Thus, in the curved spacetime of the general

-relativity, the laws of conservation of energy and momentum of
+theory of relativity, the laws of conservation of energy and

-resources, but including the energy and momentum of the
+of the sources themselves, but including the energy and momentum

-gravitational field which is not included in T ik *).
-Curvature of space is a certain
+of the gravitational field, which, however, is not included in Tik *).
+Curvature of spacetime is a

-specific contribution to energy and momentum, which must be
+certain specific contribution to energy and momentum, that must

 k = 0, in